For Loop

 - Control Variable: The loop uses the variable

-. - Body of the Loop: The code block within the curly braces is executed for each iteration, prompting the user for a number and adding it to the sum.
+ias the control variable, which is standard convention in programming.
+It starts at0and increments until it reachescount. - Body of the Loop: The code block within the curly braces is executed for each iteration, prompting the user for a number and adding it to the sum.

 - Average Calculation: After the loop completes, the average is calculated and displayed, with a check to avoid division by zero if no valid numbers were entered.